-Camden Town came into its own existence in the 1790’s.
-Till then, the area was covered by vast barren lands and fields, especially those to the north of Tottenham Court.
-The Fleet River which today is non-existent used to flow through the green fields.
-Along with farms and green fields, there were only two inns namely, "Mother's Cap" (today known as "World's End") and "Southampton" (now known as "Edwards").
+Camden Town came into existence in the 1790s.
+Till then, the area was covered by barren lands and fields, especially those to the north of Tottenham Court.
+The Fleet River, which today is non-existent, used to flow through the green fields.
+Along with farms and green fields, there were only two inns, namely, "Mother's Cap" (today known as "World's End") and "Southampton" (now known as "Edwards").

-The establishment of the city is generally attributed to Charles Pratt, who was the 1st Earl of Camden.
-He was one among the wealthy individuals that settled in the city and so took part in the development of the town.
-He initially laid the foundation of developing the area that is situated on the east side of Camden High Street.
-His contribution is so immense that there is a street marked in his name, located in Camden Town.
+The establishment of Camden Town is attributed to Charles Pratt, who was the 1st Earl of Camden.
+He was one of the wealthy individuals who settled in the town and took part in the town's development.
+He initially laid the foundation for developing the area situated on the east side of Camden High Street.
+His contribution is so immense that a street is marked in his name, located in Camden Town.

 In 1816, the Regent's Canal was built.
 Until the mid-20th century, Camden was not very popular.
 The Camden Market (Camden Lock), constructed in 1973, started attracting visitors.
 Shopping was always a hobby with a lot of shops and entertainment facilities over here.
 Some of the major entertainment centres were Bowman's department store, Camden Theatre, and music halls.
 The Camden Underground Station started in 1907.

 A bomb explosion in 1993 injured around 20 people on Camden High Street.
 In February 2008, the Camden Canal market suffered a major fire, and it later reopened as Camden Lock Village.